 This Explanatory Memorandum on the draft budget 2014-2015 has been prepared by the Director of the Energy Community Secretariat as required under Article 30 of the Energy Community Procedures for the Establishment and Implementation of Budget, Auditing and Inspection (thereinafter: Budgetary Procedures).
-The budget preparation followed the requirements of the Energy Community Procedures for the Establishment and Implementation of Budget, Auditing and Inspection (Ref.: Procedural Act No. 2006/03-MC-EnC of 17 November 2006) (hereinafter "Budgetary Procedures"), and in particular of Title V thereof.
+The budget preparation followed the requirements of the Energy Community Procedures for the Establishment and Implementation of Budget, Auditing and Inspection (thereinafter: Procedures for the Establishment and Implementation of Budget, Auditing and Inspection (Ref.: Procedures for the Establishment and Implementation of Budget, Auditing and Inspection (Ref.: Procedural Act No. 2006/03-MC-EnC of 17 November 2006) (hereinafter "Budgetary Procedures"), and in particular of Title V thereof.
 Experience in the budget implementation in the previous years has been also taken into consideration.